CSCfi/Kielipankki-utilities/scripts/prevrt/README.md

 - write to a sibling to the input file, or
 - replace the input file with the output,
 - with optional backup of the input file.

-In case of any failure, any partial output is left in a transparently named temporary file.
+In case of failure, any partial output is left in a transparently named temporary file.

 ## To be continued